Decomposing the Rise of the Populist Radical Right

 Abstract

-Support for populist radical right parties in Europe has dramatically increased in the twenty-first century.
-We decompose the rise of the populist radical right between 2005 and 2020 into four components: changes in party positions, changes in voter attributes (demographics and opinions), changes in voters' priorities, and a residual.
-We merge two wide data sets on party positions and voter attributes and estimate voter priorities using a probabilistic voting model.
-Voter priorities determine the weights voters place on different party positions, given their attributes.
-We find that shifts in party positions and changes in voter attributes explain only a negligible part of the rise of populist radical right parties.
-The primary driver behind the success of these parties lies in voters' changing priorities.
+Support for populist radical right parties in Europe has dramatically increased in recent years.
+We decompose the rise of these parties from 2005 to 2020 into four components: shifts in party positions, changes in voter attributes (opinions and demographics), changes in voter priorities, and a residual.
+We merge two wide datasets on party positions and voter attributes and estimate voter priorities using a probabilistic voting model.
+We find that shifts in party positions and changes in voter attributes do not play a major role in the recent success of populist radical right parties.
+Instead, the primary driver behind their electoral success lies in voters' changing priorities.
 Particularly, voters are less likely to decide which party to support based on parties' economic positions.
-Instead, voters---mainly older, non-unionized, low-educated men---increasingly prioritize nationalist cultural issues.
-This allows populist radical right parties to tap into a pre-existing reservoir of culturally conservative voters.
+Rather, voters---mainly older, nonunionized, low-educated men---increasingly prioritize nativist cultural positions.
+This allows populist radical right parties to tap into a preexisting reservoir of culturally conservative voters.
+Using the same datasets, we provide a set of reduced-form evidence supporting our results.
+First, while parties' positions have changed, these changes are not consistent with the main supply-side hypotheses for populist support.
+Second, on aggregate, voters have not adopted populist right-wing opinions.
+Third, voters are more likely to self-identify ideologically based on their cultural rather than their economic opinions.

 Keywords: populism, decomposition, party positions, voter priorities, voting weights, radical right, salience